My aunt came into town and helped me rearrange my pantry. Once I knew what was in my pantry, it was easy to decide what to make for dinner.

-We need to get that pantry cleaned out so if I cook dinners based around what I have in the pantry that will help us with the grocery bill.
-This week we have had baked spaghetti which used up a half box of spaghetti that was sitting in the pantry and already cooked hamburger that was in the freezer.
+We need to get that pantry cleaned out, so if I cook dinners based on what I have in the pantry, that will help us with the grocery bill.
+This week we have had baked spaghetti, which used up a half box of spaghetti sitting in the pantry, and already cooked hamburger in the freezer.
 We have also had peanut butter pancakes.
 I used up some white whole wheat flour that was not being used.
 Another meal was veggie beef soup.
-In that meal, we used up some more of the hamburger meat from the freezer and half bags of frozen vegetables hanging around in the freezer.
-We are going to have chicken scampi later on this week to use up some of the frozen chicken tenderloins that have made their home in our freezer.
+In that meal, we used up more of the hamburger meat from the freezer and half a bag of frozen vegetables hanging around in the freezer.
+We will have chicken scampi later this week to use up some of the frozen chicken tenderloins that have made their home in our freezer.

-Next week’s meals are going to use up a whole roasting chicken taking up room in the fridge’s freezer.
-We are also going to use the cooked chicken for a soup the next day.
+Next week’s meals will use a whole roasting chicken, taking up room in the fridge’s freezer.
+We will also use the cooked chicken for soup the next day.
 That soup contains corn and black beans.
-I have cans of those in the pantry which is going to save us money.
+I have those cans in the pantry, which will save us money.
 It also calls for chicken broth.
 Again I have that in the pantry.
 The only expense I may have for that soup is the orzo pasta.
-I will have to check in the pantry to make sure I don’t have that.
+I will have to check the pantry to ensure I don’t have that.

 3. Once a month cooking

-I would love to do some once a month cooking.
-In order to do that, I need to get the deep freezer cleaned out.
+I would love to do some once-a-month cooking.
+To do that, I need to get the deep freezer cleaned out.
 Since I make most of the dinners, I don’t always want to cook when I get home.
-On those days, I like to stop at a fast food restaurant which is both not healthy and not cheap.
-I would love to have back up meals in the freezer for the days I know I am going to be tired.
-Also with it being winter, the weather is unpredictable.
-It might take me longer to get home so I would like to have the option of a frozen meal that my hubby can pull out of the freezer.
+On those days, I like to stop at a fast-food restaurant that is both unhealthy and cheap.
+I would love to have backup meals in the freezer for the days I know I will be tired.
+Also, with it being winter, the weather is unpredictable.
+It might take me longer to get home, so I would like to have the option of a frozen meal that my hubby can pull out of the freezer.

-Another recipe, I found on Menus4Moms website.
-It is easy to put together especially if you use taco seasoned ground beef that you have already cooked and then froze.
+Another recipe I found on the Menus4Moms website.
+It is easy to put together, especially if you use taco-seasoned ground beef that you have already cooked and then frozen.

-My picky hubby was surprised with how delicious this recipe was and how it didn’t taste too tacoey (made up word).
-He does not like some of the spices used in Mexican cooking especially cumin.
-As a result, I make my own taco seasoning so I can adjust the amount of spices.
+My picky hubby was surprised with how delicious this recipe was and how it didn’t taste too taco.
+He does not like some spices used in Mexican cooking, especially cumin.
+As a result, I make my own taco seasoning so I can adjust the number of spices.
 When I make the taco meat, I also adjust the amount of taco seasoning.